Knightonhuntin/Python-Examples/README.md

-# Python-Examples
+# Fraud Detection using an XGBoost Model
-Easy to follow Tutorials for Python
+Kaggle Competition to detect fraudulent credit card transactions.